ewiner/org/README.md

 * Zoom from the center of the viewport instead of the top left
 * More usable zoom buttons
 * Portrait/landscape layout switcher
-* When the Google Sheet can't be parsed, include more information about why
 * Animations as you switch views or change filters

 ### Maybe Future Features